I don't like my metamour :(

 What to Do When You Hate Your Metamour?

-Here's my dilemna: I hate the ex-lover of my husband and he wants to start up with her again after a three-year hiatus.
+Here's my dilemma: I hate the ex-lover of my husband, but he wants to start up with her again after a three-year hiatus.

 The back story: We are college sweethearts.
 Married more than 20 years.
 One teenager together.
 Very much in love and each seeing a secondary and we all get along.
 His gf is single.
 My bf is married.

 So, they dated for a year.
-She pushed the boundaries at every turn, always wanting more and hoping he would leave me but pretending otherwise.
-He was clear about the rules and that if she could not get along with me, that was a deal breaker.
-Eventually it ended in major drama on her part and accusing me of all manner of Machiavellilan machinations.
-Only some of which were true ;)
+She pushed the boundaries at every turn, always wanting more and hoping he would leave me, but pretending otherwise.
+He was clear about the rules and told her that if she could not get along with me, that was a dealbreaker.
+Eventually it ended in major drama on her part and accusing me of all manner of Machiavellian machinations... only some of which were true. ;)

 However, he really liked spending time with her.
 And even though they broke up more than two years ago, she pestered him for over a year to get back together and he still misses her.

 I try to play this out in my head.
 What if I have no contact with her?
 If we are just honest and say we don't like each other and we won't interact?
 Would that work?
-How do I get around the feeling of contempt for my husband's interest in someone universally looked down upon my our social circle and whom I do not trust and who causes me such anxiety because she is such a disruptive force?
+How do I get around the feeling of contempt for my husband's interest in someone universally looked down upon in my/our social circle, whom I do not trust and who causes me great anxiety because she is such a disruptive force?

 CC